PicnicSupermarket/error-prone-support/README.md

 ## ⚡ Getting started

-Edit your `pom.xml` file to add Error Prone Support to your project.
-See [@PicnicSupermarket/oss-parent/pom.xml][oss-parent-example] for an example configuration.
+This guide assumes Error Prone is already setup in your project.
+If this is not the case, please check out the [installation guide] [error-prone-installation-guide].
+Next, edit your `pom.xml` file to add Error Prone Support to your project.
+See [@PicnicSupermarket/oss-parent/pom.xml] [oss-parent-example] for an example configuration.

 ```xml
 <build>